grab/engineering-blog/_posts/2022-04-06-kafka-connect.md

 At the same time, the Coban team is closely working with the Data Engineering team to make Kafka Connect the preferred tool in Grab for moving data in and out of external storages (S3 and Apache Hudi).

 ## Coban is hiring!
-The Coban (Real time Data Platform) team at Grab in Singapore is hiring software and site reliability engineers at all levels as we double down on growing our platform capabilities.
+The Coban (Real-time Data Platform) team at Grab in Singapore is hiring software and site reliability engineers at all levels as we double down on growing our platform capabilities.

 Join us in building state-of-the-art, mission critical, TB/hour scale data platforms that enable thousands of engineers, data scientists, and analysts to serve millions of consumers, businesses, and partners across Southeast Asia!